etingof/pyasn1/docs/source/pyasn1/contents.rst

            NamedType('publicExponent', Integer())
        )

-ASN.1 schema can be "instantiated" by essentially putting some concrete value into the type container.
+ASN.1 schema can be "instantiated" by essentially replacing the default :ref:`noValue <univ.noValue>` sentinel object with some concrete value into the type container.
 Such instantiated schema object can still be used as a schema, but additionally it can play a role of a value in the context of any applicable operator (e.g. arithmetic etc.).